American Inns of Court: Local organizations

 There are over 350 chartered American Inns of Court, each of which is locally organized and administered.
 The American Inns of Court provides a search tool for locating Inns by state or ZIP code, as well as by name or ID number.

 At present, each major American city has more than one Inn of Court; for example, one Inn may be affiliated with a local law school, and another may be focused on a specific field of legal practice.
 Most Inns concentrate on issues surrounding civil and criminal litigation practice, and include attorneys from a number of specialties.
 However, there are several Inns that specialize in criminal practice, federal litigation, tax law, administrative law, white-collar crime, bankruptcy, intellectual property, family law, or employment and labor law.

 American Inns of Court are groups of judges, practicing attorneys, law professors and students who meet regularly to discuss and debate issues relating to legal ethics and professionalism.
 An American Inn of Court is not a fraternal order, a social club, a course in continuing legal education, a lecture series, an apprenticeship system, or an adjunct of a law school program.
 While an American Inn of Court partakes of some of each of these concepts, it is quite different in aim, scope, and effect.
-The American Inns of Court strive to help members become more effective advocates and counselors with a keener ethical awareness, learning side-by-side with the most experienced judges and attorneys in their community.
-Each local Inn is devoted to promoting professionalism, civility, ethics, and legal skills among the American bench and bar, in a collegial setting, through continuing education and mentoring.

 American Inn of Court meetings typically consist of a shared meal and a program presented by one of the Inn's pupillage teams.
 The membership of each Inn is divided into pupillage teams, with each team consisting of a few members from each membership category.
 Each pupillage team conducts one program for the Inn each year.
 Pupillage team members get together informally outside of monthly Inn meetings in groups of two or more.
 This allows the less-experienced attorneys to become more effective advocates and counselors by learning from the more-experienced attorneys and judges.
 In addition, each less-experienced member may be assigned to a more-experienced attorney or judge, who acts as a mentor and encourages conversations about the practice of law.